Myriad-Dreamin/tinymist/editors/vscode/README.md

   - `onSave` makes a PDF after saving the Typst file.
   - `onType` makes PDF files live, as you type.
   - `never` disables PDF compilation.
-  - "onDocumentHasTitle" makes a PDF when the document has a title and, as you save.
+  - `onDocumentHasTitle` makes a PDF when the document has a title and, as you save.

 To configure where PDFs are saved: